awt2542/Find-for-Framer/README.md

 Select('card*') # find all layers with names starting with "card". eg. card1,card2,card3 etc. page.currentPage.select('card') # find all layers named "card" and descendants of the current page

-# use case example: add behaviors based on custom naming schemes
+# use case example: add behaviors based on layer names (great for imported layers from Sketch/PS)
-for layer in Select('*_hide')
+for layer in Select('*_dimmed')
-    layer.visible = false
+    layer.opacity = 0.6

 ```
 #### Documentation